IOWA OSTEOPATHIC MEDICAL ASSOCIATION

 Marijuana for Medical Use – 2010

-WHEREAS, medical marijuana has been recognized by the Iowa Board of Pharmacy as a means of management of chronic medical conditions including chronic pain, and there is a high potential of patient misrepresentation of their medical condition, and there is a high potential of abuse by patients in the use of controlled substances including medical marijuana, now therefore be it
+WHEREAS, in February 2010, the Iowa Board of Pharmacy voted 6-0 to recognize marijuana’s medical value and to recommend that the legislature reschedule marijuana to schedule II; and legislation has been introduced to reclassify marijuana from a scheduled I controlled substance to schedule II controlled substance which would allow a physician to issue a prescription for marijuana; and there is a high potential of patient misrepresentation of their medical condition; and there is a high potential of abuse by patients in the use of controlled substances including marijuana for medical use, now therefore be it

-RESOLVED, that the Iowa Osteopathic Medical Association (IOMA) opposes the legalization of marijuana for medical use.
+RESOLVED, that the Iowa Osteopathic Medical Association (IOMA) opposes the legalization of smoked marijuana for medical use; and that the IOMA opposes the reclassification of marijuana for medical use without additional study and consideration of scientific evidence on its safety and efficacy.

 Medicaid – 2004

-WHEREAS, recent reports indicate that the number of patients eligible for Medicaid benefits is increasing, and physicians strive to serve all patients in need of medical care, and in providing services to patients, physicians and their practices incur significant expense, and for physicians to continue to provide service to patients, physicians must be reimbursed for their expenses and reasonable profit, and current Medicaid reimbursement levels provide payment at a level that is below the physician’s cost of providing care, and the State of Iowa does not currently fund the Department of Human Services at the level needed to appropriately reimburse physicians and hospitals for the care they provide to Medicaid recipients, now therefore be it
+WHEREAS, recent reports indicate that the number of patients eligible for Medicaid benefits is increasing, and physicians strive to serve all patients in need of medical care, and in providing services to patients, physicians and their practices incur significant expense, and for physicians to continue to provide service to patients, physicians must be paid for their expenses and reasonable profit, and current Medicaid payment levels are below the physician’s cost of providing care, and the State of Iowa does not currently fund the Department of Human Services at the level needed to appropriately pay physicians and hospitals for the care they provide to Medicaid recipients, now therefore be it

-RESOLVED, that the Iowa Osteopathic Medical Association (IOMA) make as one of its top legislative priorities the adequate funding of the Medicaid program at a level that will allow physician reimbursement to meet or exceed the current Medicare reimbursement level.
+RESOLVED, that the Iowa Osteopathic Medical Association (IOMA) make as one of its top legislative priorities the adequate funding of the Medicaid program at a level that will allow physician payment to meet or exceed the current Medicare payment level for all medical specialties.

-WHEREAS, the policy of the Iowa Osteopathic Medical Association (IOMA) with respect to Medicaid reimbursement to it’s member physicians has been established by resolution in 2004 and reaffirmed in 2009, and that policy links Medicaid reimbursement to Medicare reimbursement levels, and Medicaid reimbursement fails on its own merits to adequately reimburse physicians for services rendered, now therefore be it
+WHEREAS, the policy of the Iowa Osteopathic Medical Association (IOMA) with respect to Medicaid payment to it’s member physicians has been established by resolution in 2004 and reaffirmed in 2009, and that policy links Medicaid payment to Medicare payment levels, and Medicaid payment fails on its own merits to adequately pay physicians for services rendered, now therefore be it

 Medicare Recovery Audit Contractors - 2005